 Seaweeds

-Seaweeds are a diverse group of marine algae that can be found in a wide range of colours, shapes, and sizes.
+Seaweeds are a diverse group of marine algae.
+Although they resemble plants in appearance, they are not true plants, as they belong to the algae group rather than the plant kingdom.
+They can be found in a wide range of colours, shapes, and sizes.
 They provide essential habitat and food for a variety of marine organisms, ranging from small invertebrates to larger fish and marine mammals.

 Phytoplankton